ckunte/m-one/inc/reliability.typ

     ],
 ) <rm>

-One may notice some values in @rm that are either similar or close to those listed in $section$A.9.9.3.3, ISO 19902:2007.
+One may notice some values in @rm that are either similar or close to those listed in $section$A.9.9.3.3, ISO 19902:2007.#footnote[Note, this section has been eliminated in the latest ISO 19902:2020 version.]

 #figure(
   image("/img/pra-2.svg", width: 90%),